Training structure

 Faculty of Science

-This EU is the logical continuation of the S4 EU (Basics of physiology and immunology) and aims to deepen knowledge of fundamental, applied and clinical immunology.
-We will also cover "unconventional" immunology and develop innovative immunotherapy strategies.
-The course will cover all aspects of modern immunology, with a strong emphasis on clinical aspects.
+This EU is a logical continuation of the S4 EU (Fundamentals of Physiology and Immunology) and aims to deepen knowledge of fundamental, applied, and clinical immunology.
+We will also address "unconventional" concepts in immunology and develop innovative immunotherapy strategies.
+This course unit will cover all topics related to modern immunology and will be strongly oriented towards the clinical aspects of this discipline.

 Molecular Biology